bahrus/xtal-state/README.md

 ## Departmentalizing, Part I

 It's likely that most components won't be interested in the entire state object, assuming it is used for managing complex state in a large complex application.
 Large numbers of components subscribing to every history change event, then, could be problematic -- in short we have a scalability problem.
-We could give up, and just say use MobX, or Redux in such cases, but instead we shall stick our fingers into the fan and try a few tweaks that might allow us to hold such solutions at bay.
+We employ a few tweaks that might allow us to keep more complex, but comprehensive solutions at bay.

 The first such tweak is to specify only a certain part of the history which is of interest.
 We enhance the markup: